 The question on how to schedule meals when you are intermittent fasting is one that bothers many IF beginners.
 The truth is, there is no one set way to schedule your meals.
 What we would advise you to do is look at the hours in your feeding window and divide them according to how many meals you plan on eating on the day.
 I.e., a person with an 8 hour feeding window who plans to eat 3 large meals can eat every 2 and a half hours.
 The same person can eat every two hours if they choose to have 4 smaller meals instead.

 Timing is all dependent on your feeding window and how much meals you need to eat during this time to keep you satisfied.
-Remember to eat within your macros.
+Remember to eat within your nutritional goals.

 3-Day Intermittent Fasting Meal Plan Example